GWR 6000 Class 6000 King George V: Background

 After developing the "new" GWR Star Class in the form of the GWR Castle Class, chief mechanical engineer Charles Collett was faced with the need to develop an even more powerful locomotive to pull 13+ carriage express trains.

 Collett successfully argued with the GWR's General Manager, Sir Felix Pole, that had the axle-loading restriction of 19.5 lt of the "Castle" class been increased to the maximum allowable of 22.5 lt, an even more powerful locomotive could have been created.
 Pole agreed to allow Collett to explore such a design, subject to getting tractive effort above 40,000 lbf.

 Collett designed the "King" Class to the maximum dimensions of the original GWR broad-gauge engineering used to develop its mainline, resulting in the largest loading gauge of all the pre-nationalisation railways in the UK, with a maximum height allowance of 13 ft 5 in.
 Consequently, this restricted them as to where they could operate under both GWR and British Railways ownership.
 To accommodate the largest possible boiler, and to conform with Pole's requested tractive effort requirement, the "King" class were equipped with smaller 6 ft 6 in main driving wheels than the "Castle" class.
 This resulted in both the GWR's highest-powered locomotive design, but most importantly a higher tractive effort than the "Castle".
 This combination allowed the "King" class to pull the now required higher-weight 13+ coach express trains from London to Bristol and onwards to the West Country, at a higher-speed timetable average than the "Castle".

 With the class to be originally named after notable cathedrals, in light of the invitation to feature in the Baltimore and Ohio Railroad's centenary celebrations, the GWR decided to make them more notable by naming the class after British Kings.

 Operational career

 6000 King George V at Swindon having just hauled the last King-hauled train from Wolverhampton and Birmingham Snow Hill (1962).
-Note the bell which was given to the engine when it toured the U.S. This engine is now preserved.
+Note the bell which was given to the engine when it toured the U.S.A.
+This engine is now preserved.

 As the first of the class, No. 6000 was specifically named after the then monarch of the United Kingdom King George V. Built at Swindon Works and completed in June 1927, following a period of running in, the locomotive was shipped to the United States in August 1927, to feature in the Baltimore and Ohio Railroad's centenary celebrations.
 During the celebrations it was presented with a bell and a plaque, and these are carried to this day.
 This led to it being affectionately known as "The Bell".
 The bell carries the inscription: